-\ The Project Directorate will pay periodic surprise visits.
+\ The Project Directorate will pay periodic surprise visits to the teams in the field.

-1.6 ORGANISATION OF THE SURVEY
+ORGANISATION OF THE SURVEY

-The Ghana Living Standards Survey (with an Income, Consumption and Expenditure module), is being conducted by a Project Directorate which is assisted by a staff of technical officers, and ten data collection and entry teams based in eight regional offices of the Statistical Service.
+The Ghana Living Standards Survey (with a Labour Force module), is being conducted by a Project Directorate which is assisted by a staff of technical officers, and ten data collection and entry teams based in the regional offices of the Statistical Service.

 A microcomputer is installed in these regional offices for the immediate entry of data from all questionnaires that may be completed by each team.
-Accra and Kumasi will have two teams each.

-1.7 THE PROJECT DIRECTORATE
+THE PROJECT DIRECTORATE

-The Project Directorate is composed of 10 members namely:
+The Project Directorate is composed of:

-- The Deputy Government Statistician: He is the Project Director and is therefore responsible for the administration of the survey; implementation of its broad guidelines, direction of the work of the Directorate; authorising expenditures; and making the necessary contacts for the smooth running of the project.
-He is generally responsible to the Government Statistician, who is the National Project Co-ordinator for the conduct of the survey. - \ The Project Manager (Interviews) who acts as Assistant Project Director in the conduct of the survey.
+i) The Project Technical Co-ordinator: He is responsible for the administration of the survey; implementation of its broad guidelines, direction of the work of the Directorate; authorising expenditures; and making the necessary contacts for the smooth running of the project.
+He is generally responsible to the Government Statistician, who is the Project Director for the conduct of the survey.

+ii) The Survey Manager (Interviews) acts as assistant to the Project Technical Co-ordinator in the conduct of the survey.
 He trains interviewers, keeps in touch with the survey teams and sees to it, by frequent visits to the field, that instructions for completing the questionnaires are followed.
-He must be ready to give prompt and appropriate solution to any technical or other problems that may arise in the field. - The Project Manager (Data Entry/Processing) is responsible for the design of the data entry software and data processing programmes.
-He is to ensure that all supervisors and data entry operators follow all instructions for running the programmes and for the efficient use of the microcomputers. - Four Project Assistants: One of these is responsible for Data Processing and the other three for interviews.
-They assist the Project Managers in their duties. - The Project Directorate is assisted by a staff of three technical officers.
-The most senior assists in the administration of the secretariat while the other two are stand by supervisors.
+He must be ready to give prompt and appropriate solutions to any technical or other problems that may arise in the field.

+iii) The Survey Manager (Data Entry/Processing) is responsible for the design of the data entry software and data processing programmes.
+He is to ensure that all supervisors and data entry operators follow all instructions for running the programmes and for the efficient use of the microcomputers.

+iv) Project Assistants: One of these is responsible for Data Processing and the others for interviews.
+They assist the Survey Managers in their duties.

+The Project Directorate is assisted by a staff of technical officers.
+The most senior assists in the administration of the Secretariat while the others are stand-by supervisors.

-1.8 DATA COLLECTION AND ENTRY TEAMS
+DATA COLLECTION AND ENTRY TEAMS